 You usually have to complete an internship lasting between 1,200 and 1,500 hours to earn a PhD in School Psychology.
 Most programs require that you complete the internship on a full-time basis over the course of 1 year or at least a half-time basis over 2 consecutive years.
 Typically, at least 600 hours of your internship must occur in a pre-K–12 school setting.

-Are There Online School Psychology Programs?
+Are There Online Programs Available?

 Schools offering online school psychology programs allow you to complete some of your coursework outside of the classroom.
 However, since a PhD requires significant research and a full-time internship, any online offering will include on-site practicums, lab experience, and fieldwork.